jaydon2020/AGL-Documentation/docs/06_Component_Documentation/Application_Framework/02_Application_Startup.md

 In order to provide a language-independent interface for applications and service to use, AGL includes `applaunchd`, a system service.

-# Application launcher service
+# Application Launcher Service

 The purpose of `applaunchd` is to enumerate applications available on the system and provide a way for other applications to query this list and start those on demand.
-It is also able to notify clients of the startup and termination of applications it manages.
+It is also able to notify clients of the start-up and termination of applications it manages.

 To that effect, `applaunchd` provides a gRPC interface which other applications